tonytw1/nominatim-ac/README.md

 A full index is around 16Gb in size.
 It takes 18 hours to index; this could probably be improved with threading.

+The tests are expecting to see a Postgres Nominatim 3.7 schema containing a June 2021 Great Britain import on localhost port 5432.

 ### Installation